mosadd1X/novelforge-ai/docs/getting-started.md

 layout: default
 title: Getting Started
 nav_order: 2
-description: "Installation and setup instructions for the Ebook Generator"
+description: 'Installation and setup instructions for the Ebook Generator'
 ---

 # Getting Started

 {: .no_toc }

 This guide will help you install and set up the Ebook Generator system on your machine.
 {: .fs-6 .fw-300 }

 ## Table of Contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---